 The primary role of a parish nurse is to be an advocate in matters of health and wellness for the members of Mount Olivet Church.

 Please contact Julie Goodman at 612.767.2208 or by email for more information to request a visit.

 Come join us in stamping to have fun and create cards that are used through-out the church and our surrounding communities.
 There will also be an opportunity for “free stamping” as well, to allow creativity in whatever you might like to stamp.
 It doesn’t matter if you are fairly new, or more advanced in stamping – All are welcome!

 The stamping group meets virtually once a month, beginning in October through April or May.
 We take a break for the spring & summer months.

 This is a great way to meet people & and make new friends.
-If you are interested in the stamping group or have any questions, contact Andrea Brown at 612.767.2209 or by email.
+If you are interested in the stamping group or have any questions, please contact Julie Goodman at 612.767.2208 or by email for more information.

 “Alone we can do so little, together we can do so much” – Helen Keller